All about the Nouvelle-Aquitaine region and Bordeaux

 A must try in Poitou-Charentes is the “ceteaux” or wedge sole.
 Typically served grilled or pan fried with lemon and butter.
 The fish is carried by the tide from the open sea round the ile d’Oleron and are only found in the region.

-The best butter in France comes from the Poitou-Charentes region.
+The best butter in France comes from the Poitou-Charentes department in Nouvelle-Aquitaine.
 For over a hundred years, regional production companies have remained faithful to traditional production techniques that are unparalleled worldwide.

 Also famous are the local goat cheeses.
 A perfect way to end any meal while visiting Poitou-Charentes.
 The region is also one of the top producers of quality beef, pork, and lamb in France.